10.6 Current Issues: Terrorism in America

 The Branch Davidian compound on fire.
 Waco, Texas.
 February, 1993.

 Fearing that a group of Christian Fundamentalists called The Branch Davidians were stockpiling illegal weapons and maintaining a meth lab inside their Waco, Texas compound, the ATF and DEA attempted to execute a search warrant on February 28, 1993.
-51 days later, 82 members of the Branch Davidian group, including men, women, and children, and multiple federal law enforcement officers, had been killed during a lengthy standoff that ended in a fire that consumed the building where the leader, David Koresh, had been hiding out.
+Fifty-one days later, 82 members of the Branch Davidian group, including men, women, and children, and multiple federal law enforcement officers, had been killed during a lengthy standoff that ended in a fire that consumed the building where the leader, David Koresh, had been hiding out.

 The Oklahoma City Bombing (1995)